afternoon2/smartsettings/README.md

 - `removeById(id)` - removes node with given id from the section
 - `removeAll` removes all controls and nodes from the section
 - `setListener(listener)` sets local change listener

+#### Common control's methods and properties

+- `get readonly` - informs if the control is readonly or not
+- `set readonly` - sets control's readonly property